 I don’t do it because it’s my job – it’s not.

-I don’t do it because of the promise of honey.
+I don’t do it because of the promise of honey or money.

 I don’t do it because of an environmental guilt.